SAFCSP-Team/inheritance/README.md

 **Implementation**
 * Create a **base class** named `Animal` that initializes name, age, and eat and sound methods.
+* Implement **derived classes** for specific animal species, such as Mammals and Birds with unique properties and behaviors.
 * Override the eat() and sound() methods in each derived class to provide specialized implementations.

 ```Java